Image about how to make bread at home on Biancolievito

 On this quantity, we add 0.2% of fresh yeast: 0.2% of 800gr= 2gr (it would be 1.6, but for such small quantities like that, you can round off)

-On the contrary, if you opt for a direct method (1-Dough), the Yeast quantity will be around 5% – 6% on the flour weight.
+On the contrary, if you opt for a direct method (1-Dough), the yeast quantity will be around 5% -6 % of the flour weight.

-It is important not to exaggerate the quantity of yeast if we want to achieve a pleasing taste and a good digestibility in the bread.
-Moreover, a dough with an excessive quantity of yeast, almost paradoxically, will ferment slower!
+It is important not to exaggerate the quantity of yeast to achieve a pleasing taste and a good digestibility in the bread.
+Moreover, almost paradoxically, a dough with excessive yeast will ferment slower!

 SALT